Autocorrelation analysis for cryo-EM with sparsity constraints: Improved sample complexity and projection-based algorithms: Kam's method with sparsity constraints

 We use projection-based optimization techniques from the related problem of crystallographic phase retrieval, coupled with information extracted from the second moment of the projection images.
 Without imposing the underlying sparsity, the second moment of the projection images determines the structure up to an ambiguity encoded by a set of unknown orthogonal matrices.
 The key idea of the algorithm is to alternatingly project the molecular structure onto constraints encoded by the sparsity and by the projection image moments, respectively.

 Analogously to~\eqref{eq:moment-population-second}, the moments of the projection images furnish information about the underlying 3-D structure.
-Unlike our theoretical results, however, we consider a general 3-D structure $\Phi$ expanded in a spherical Bessel basis as in Section~\ref{sec:kam}, and assume it can be represented by only a few wavelet coefficients.
+Unlike our theoretical results, however, we consider a general 3-D structure $\Phi$ expanded in a spherical Bessel basis as in Section~\ref{sec:kam}.
+As in the previous section, Gaussians (and mixtures of a small number of Gaussians) are often used as first approximation to the scattering potential of individual atoms.
+These Gaussians have the majority of their energy concentrated in a region of finite support.
+They can therefore be approximated by a small number of localized basis functions, such as the Haar wavelets.
+The sparse mixtures of Gaussians from the preceding sections can therefore be viewed as having a sparse representation in a wavelet basis, which offers computational advantages.
+This section therefore assumes that $\Phi$ can be represented by only a few wavelet coefficients.
+We also mention that recent work appearing after this paper was submitted shows that, for almost any basis, the second moment determines the structure uniquely, if the structure is sparse when expanded in the basis \cite{bendory2022sample}.
 The next section introduces wavelet bases, and later we provide the details of the projection-based algorithm.